mcgredonps/stoqs/doc/instructions/PRODUCTION_APACHE.md

 This specifies a service running on localhost (127.0.0.1) listening on a Unix domain socket.
 When a request to the root comes in at "/", it's passed off to the "django" upstream service, which handles the request.
-You can choose to have Apache not handle specific directories, such as http://hostname/media, if you like.
 The syntax here is specific  to nginx, but the same thing happens in Apache.

 ## STOQS configuration

-STOQS is configured in essentially the same way as the nginx production configuration document.
+The STOQS application is configured in essentially the same way as the nginx production configuration document.
+STOQS needs to be running as a service so the Apache web server can proxy to it.

 I recommend you provision the server using the Vagrant provision.sh script.
 This installs the assorted packages needed by STOQS.